Picklesimer Fields Ride

-After a great descent into a rhododendron tunnel, you will cross Searcy Creek with a splash and begin another short climb.
-The trail heads back down some more; you will intersect back with the Butter Gap trail.
+After a great descent through one such tunnel, you will cross Searcy Creek with a splash and begin another short climb.
+The trail heads back down some more; after another short descent you will reach the intersection back with the Butter Gap trail.
 Make a left here to close the loop.

 Backtrack to the fish hatchery and starting point via the Butter Gap trail.
 It's a lot of fun in this direction, as it's mostly downhill.
 Finish the ride back at the Fish Hatchery parking area.

 Note: Many people think I'm crazy to recommend climbing up the Butter Gap trail only to lose elevation on FS 471 and 475.
 But that's because I much prefer riding Long Branch from west to east for some reason, and the gravel road descent is a relaxing middle section to the ride.
 So, that's how I describe it.
 If you know you'd prefer a steep, technical, all-singletrack descent from Butter Gap to the Fish Hatchery, vs. a steep, technical climb on Butter Gap followed by the more subdued drops on Long Branch, then try this ride in the opposite direction.
 Or better yet, ride it both ways and then decide which you like best!
 It's one worth repeating.

 All Photos from This Ride

 Green highlight indicates the route to follow within the trail network for this ride.

 Tip: Printing this map?
 You can pan and zoom the map as desired before printing to show the area you need.

 Download GPS Data

 Click routes, trails, or points on the map to download them individually (on the GPS Data tab).